 These days there are several areas in which to drink and dine, each with a different ambience.
 The centerpiece is a brick-lined terrace and open grill, but there's also a trendy chill-out bar that mixes potent cocktails.

 Fontana is famed for its barbecue or, more to the point, its full-on charcoal grill.
-Huge portions of meat and fish are served up so go easy on the starters, which include lobster ceviche, tuna tartar, and beef carpaccio with rocket.
+Huge portions of meat and fish are served, so go easy on the starters, which include lobster ceviche, tuna tartare, and beef carpaccio with rocket.